Jay-Shembekar/Python_Basics/README.md

-# Types-in-Python
+# Basics of Python
-This notebook contains the basics of the Python programming language specifically, some basic types, and how to perform simple operations on them.
+This notebook contains the basics of the Python programming language.